-The status bar has also been enhanced in Excel 2007.
+The status bar at the bottom of the screen can be customized.
 Right-click the status bar, and you see lots of options that allow you to control what information is displayed in the status bar.

-Many other customizations can be made by choosing Office Excel Options and clicking the Advanced tab.
-On this tab are several sections that deal with what displays onscreen.
+Many other customizations can be made by choosing File→Options and clicking the Advanced tab.
+On this tab are several sections that deal with what displays on-screen.

-Data Entry
+Data entry